husio/blog/content/tasks-script/index.md

 As the complexity grows, and more functionality is needed, Makefile becomes more unreadable.
 It feels like using the wrong tool for the job.

-And indeed, there is a better tools - shell scripts.
+And indeed, there is a better tool - shell scripting.

-The below [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script is a solid base to extend.
+The below [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) script is a solid base to extend, for managing a collection of tasks.

 ```bash